rachitkul/ElasticSearch/README.md

  - splitting of csv files into smaller files.(As m4.xlarge.elasticsearch has 100MB as limit of one payload)
  - converting each csv to indexed json format.
  example:

  { "index" : { "_index": "movies", "_type" : "_doc", "_id" : "2" } }
  {"director": "Frankenheimer, John", "genre": ["Drama", "Mystery", "Thriller"], "year": 1962}

  - ingested using curl:
  example:
  curl -XPOST <domain_endpoint>/_bulk --data-binary @<smaller json files> -H 'Content-Type: application/x-ndjson'

+Note: I have injected all documents in AWS Elactic search in small chunks of ~50MB.

- 3) exposing search functionality using java SpringBoot Microservice
+3) Exposing search functionality using java SpringBoot Microservice
  - a dedicated microservice with a Client to make requests to AWS elastic search

  Test: